 - Be picky when buying monk straps.
 Just as you would with other shoes, choose quality over quantity.
 Avoid budget brands, sales, and inferior materials or craftsmanship.
 A good pair of monk straps should last a very long time.

 - Use a shoehorn & don’t slip them on.
 Although you may be tempted just to slip them on like a loafer – and the buckle may be stiff at first – it is always best to buckle and unbuckle your shoes the same as you would lace and untie your oxfords.
 This will increase the longevity of the shoe.

 - Try to avoid overly big, shiny buckles as they will scratch easily and look worn after a short while.
 Consider smaller or larger brushed buckles and opt for brass if you will be wearing them with both gold and silver jewelry such as your watch, belt buckle, and cufflinks.
 If you can, try to match the buckle to your jewelry.
 Nothing will look more out of place then a gold buckle on your shoes and a silver buckled belt.

 - When you wear a single monk strap, don’t leave it unbuckled as you might with a double monk strap.
 This is akin to wearing oxfords with your shoelaces untied.

 Just as with Oxfords there are hundreds of quality makers of monk strap shoes with various details and lasts.
 We cannot comprehensively list all of them although you can find plenty of monk strap inspiration here with this guide.

 Shoepassion No. 591 – The Budget Double Monk Strap

 Relatively well constructed for the price.
-There were some quality issues (you get what you pay for), but overall it was a well-made shoe that provided immense value.
-Shoepassion has consistently improved their shoes over the years, so please take a look at the in-depth double monk review.
+There were some quality issues (you get what you pay for), but overall it was a well-made shoe that provided good value.
+Shoepassion has improved their shoes over the years, so take a look at this double monk review.

 Crockett Jones Chadwick 2 – the Medium Budget Monk Strap